-Tokyo, Japan will host the Games of the XXXII Olympiads.
-It was selected as the host city on September 7, 2013, during the 125th IOC Session in Argentina ahead of Madrid and Istanbul.
-The 339 events, representing 339 different sports will be held in 42 venues across Tokyo.
+Tokyo, Japan will host the Games of the XXXII Olympiads, known colloquially as the 2020 Summer Olympic Games.
+It was selected as the host city on September 7, 2013, during the 125th International Olympics Committee Session in Argentina, ahead of Madrid and Istanbul.
+The 339 events, representing 33 different sports, will be held in 42 venues across Tokyo.

 Tokyo will become the first city in Asia to host the Summer Olympic Games twice.
 The city first hosted the Games 56 years ago in 1964.
-It will also be the second time that Japan hosts the Summer Games.
+It will also be the second time that Japan as a country hosts the Summer Games.
 Japan has also hosted two Winter Olympic Games, at Nagano in 1998 and Sapporo in 1972.

 The mascot for the 2020 Olympic Games is known as Miraitowa.
-The mascot embodies the spirit of the Olympics as well as the Japanese culture.
+The mascot embodies the spirit of the Olympics as well as Japanese culture.
 The name Miraitowa is a combination of Japanese words for “future” and “eternity.”
-The mascot can teleport itself and is extremely athletic.
+The mascot can teleport and is extremely athletic.

 Tokyo Organizing Committee received over 200,000 applications for volunteers at the Summer Games.
 However, only a requisite number has been selected for various roles.
 Those who will volunteer in the city are known as “City Casts” while those who will volunteer at the venues are “Field Casts.”

-Gold, silver, and bronze medals will be up for grab at the Tokyo 2020 Summer Games.
+Gold, silver, and bronze medals will be up for grabs at the Tokyo 2020 Summer Games.
 To save on the cost of producing the medals, the TOC has partnered with NTT Docomo and Japan Environmental Sanitation Center to collect used electronics such as mobile phones as material for the medals.

 10. Security Will Be Tight At The Venues